kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 assertType<2>(getThis.call(2));
 ```

-Variables in parent scopes work similary to this.
+Variables in parent scopes work similarly to this.
 Rather than being passed through the call site it instead exists in a parent of the current environment as:

 ```tsx
 let a = {};